apk-editor/APK-Explorer-Editor/README.md

 ## Features
 AEE currently supports the following tasks
-* Explore an installed application and navigate through its contents.
+* Explore an installed application or APK file picked from storage and navigate through its contents.
 * Save/export individual resource files such as icon, fonts, graphics, binary XML files, etc to device storage.
 * Export and easily manage (install, share etc.) APK's/Split APK's into device storage.
 * Includes a feature-rich APK/Split APK/App bundle installer (easily pick and install files from device storage)